Louisiana State Police

 The Louisiana State Police (French: Police d’Etat de Louisiane) is the state police agency of Louisiana, which has jurisdiction anywhere in the state, headquartered in Baton Rouge.
 It falls under the authority of the Louisiana Department of Public Safety & Corrections.
 It is officially known in that organization as the Office of State Police.

 The Louisiana State Police is a premier law enforcement agency in Louisiana and was accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) from 2003 to 2008.
 The agency voluntarily ceased its association with CALEA in 2008.
-The agency has approximately 1,200 officers as of 2021.